 The 1/2” keyless chuck is very sure-handed in bit retention.
 The chuck is made out of high-grade metal material and has a decent locking mechanism that exhibits very little displacement while spinning under load at high speeds.

-With the performance and statistics this drill punches out, you'll likely be pleasantly surprised with the dual-speed transmission with a max output 1,800 RPM.
-Porter-Cable PCCK607LB is powered by brushless motor that efficiently provides 50% more runtime while the powerful motor generates 370 MWO of power to combat heavy-duty construction type jobs effectively.
+With the performance and statistics this drill punches out, you'll likely be pleasantly surprised with the dual-speed transmission with a max output of 1,800 RPM.
+Porter-Cable PCCK607LB is powered by a brushless motor that efficiently provides 50% more runtime, while the powerful motor generates 370 MWO of power to effectively combat heavy-duty construction type jobs.

-The drill is also exceedingly functional and practical to operate with on a daily basis and includes a handy little belt hook.
+The drill is also exceedingly functional and practical to operate daily and includes a handy little belt hook.
 Drills with this simple feature make working from a ladder or a roof area much easier as you can hook your expensive tool and safely work with both hands.

 Of course, this drill wouldn’t be much to speak of if not for the design features.
-The ergonomic soft-grip handle makes this drill a joy to hold for extended periods and the LED light provides outstanding illumination.
-This is a huge benefit with the PCCK607LB, especially compared to Porter-Cable's previous models that had a disturbing shadow effect due the LED lights poor positioning on the drill.
+The ergonomic soft-grip handle makes this drill a joy to hold for extended periods, and the LED light provides outstanding illumination.
+This is a huge benefit with the PCCK607LB, especially compared to Porter-Cable's previous models that had a disturbing shadow effect due to the LED light's poor positioning on the drill.

 What's to like about the PORTER-CABLE PCCK607LB 20V MAX Cordless Drill Driver

 The Porter-Cable PCCK607LB is probably one of the most aesthetically pleasing cordless drills you'll find on the market.
-The color combination and overall design of the drill are pretty cool and unboxing this thing is a real kicker.
-With the Porter-Cable PCCK607LB you'll be able to work on a wide range of projects and materials in a safe and comfortable fashion, while looking dapper.
+The color combination and overall design of the drill are pretty cool, and unboxing this thing is a real kicker.
+With the Porter-Cable PCCK607LB, you'll be able to work on a wide range of projects and materials safely and comfortably while looking dapper.